Strumenta/tylasu-tutorial/README.md

 ```

 Now, `parser.parse` produces a tree with our ideal structure.
-It also includes types, position information, origin, destination and children relationships.
 Much nicer!
+It also includes types, position information, and child relationships.
+Also, each node has:
+* an “origin” that remembers where the node comes from – in our case, an ANTLR parse tree node corresponding to a portion of source code.
+In other cases, nodes may originate from other Tylasu nodes after an AST-to-AST transformation, or may have been created programmatically;
+* an optional “destination” node.
+When we apply multiple transformations, each intermediate node will also record what it’s been transformed into.

 ## 6. Colorize the members